kangax/html-minifier/README.md

 HTMLMinifier can't know that original markup was only half of the tree; it does its best to try to parse it as a full tree and it loses information about tree being malformed or partial in the beginning.
 As a result, it can't create a partial/malformed tree at the time of the output.

+### Minifying email templates

+By default, style tags within the `<head>` of the HTML are not minified.
+To do that, set `minifyCSS: true`.
+In theory, you can even minify _only_ the CSS styles in the `<head>` because it is separate from the HTML minification.

 ## Installation Instructions

 From NPM for use as a command line app: